 - Requests to attend or organize professional training, workshops, lectures, symposiums, conferences, or competitions

-- Band tours and the production of CDs, albums, or music videos
+- The production of CDs, albums, or music videos

 When to Apply: